NRCan/planaura/README.md

      Copernicus Sentinel-2 data
           Data retrieved from the Sentinel Hub

-See [CONTRIBUTORS.md](./CONTRIBUTORS.md) for a full list of authors and contributors.

 # Citation
 If you use Planaura in your research, please cite this repository: